nostrocket/nostrocket.org/funding.md

 ## How do I do this?

-Most Bitcoin wallets support producing BIP-322 signed messages.
+You will require a wallet capable of producing a Bitcoin Signed Message (BIP-322).
 This proves that you own a certain Bitcoin address.

-If your wallet does not support this, I don't know what to tell you.
+If your wallet doesn't support this, I don't know what to tell you other than to use a different wallet.

 ### Step 1
 Your wallet will ask you for the message (text) you want to sign.
 Copy and paste your *npub* into this text field, with no white spaces.